|

 Industry

-According to a new annual survey
+drop in 2009 according to a new annual survey

 conducted by the American Society for Aesthetic

-Regardless strong demographics will continue to
+Industry strong demographics will continue to

 drive growth for Medical Spas.